fbpx

 As artificial intelligence develops further, it’s likely that we’ll see the automation of more complex tasks, such as grading written submissions such as essays and presentations and providing feedback to students on how they might improve their work.

 Around the world, many students still suffer from a shortage of qualified teachers.
 We’ve seen innovations such as MOOCs open up virtual classrooms to learners around the world, but without guidance, even the most motivated learners will struggle to take advantage of the content on offer.
-Artificial intelligence could plug this gap by providing a more directed learning approach, which is personalised to each student.
+AI could plug this gap by providing a more directed learning approach, which is personalised to each student.

 Unlike human teachers, of course, AI assistants can be avilable 24/7, and support thousands or hundreds of thousands of learners simultaneously.
 While this is not an exact replacement for face-to-face teaching, it could provide an important level of support where access to educational infrastructure is difficult.